asraparadise/asraparadise.github.io/index.md

 # Asra

-A fully customizable, multipurpose Discord bot for your Discord server that does it all.
+Asra is a fully customizable, multipurpose discord bot for your Discord server.
+With a global economy system, custom welcome messages, giveaways, moderation, anti-spam, auto roles, tickets, and much more!